-- 5.4.1 Identify and provide for the preservation of significant ecological sites throughout the County. - (a) Encourage the protection of native vegetation and biodiversity in agricultural land management through support of such programs as ALUS, Cow's and Fish, Agricultural Service Board, and similar activities. - (b) Wildlife habitat protection practices are encouraged through identification and conservation of natural areas such as woodlots, wetlands, ravine systems and creeks/rivers. - (c) Endeavour to establish environmental quality goals to direct future development within the County and to provide specific points of reference for facilitating management decision making. - (d) Require an Environmental Impact Assessment or evaluation related to a proposed development that may have an impact on an identified natural or environmentally sensitive feature. - (e) Endeavour to identify cumulative impact issues and set goals to mitigate and restore identified issues, consistent with a Regional Plan.
+- (b) Wildlife habitat protection practices are encouraged through identification and conservation of natural areas such as woodlots, wetlands, ravine systems and creeks/rivers. - (c) Endeavour to establish environmental quality goals to direct future development within the County and to provide specific points of reference for facilitating management decision making. - (d) An Environmental Impact Assessment or evaluation will be required for any proposed development that may have an impact on an identified natural or environmentally sensitive feature. - (e) Endeavour to identify cumulative impact issues and set goals to mitigate and restore identified issues, consistent with a Regional Plan.
 Once the goals are set, approval for new projects will be approved with reference to these limits. - (f) Work with provincial and non-government partners to identify and monitor established wetland and upland quality goal to determine if development and County operations are within the established goals.
-Monitoring is critical for evaluating the suitability of developments in different areas over time and will help to ensure the accuracy of predictions regarding future states and to refine land use and development policies and regulations. - 5.4.2 Development on sandy or unstable soil may only be allowed if measures to control erosion are implemented, to the satisfaction of the Development Authority. - 5.5 Goal: Efficient Servicing Planning and Management
+Monitoring is critical for evaluating the suitability of developments in different areas over time and will help to ensure the accuracy of predictions regarding future states and to refine land use and development policies and regulations. - 5.4.2 Development on sandy or unstable soil may only be allowed if measures to control erosion are implemented, to the satisfaction of the Development Authority.

-5.5 Goal: Efficient Servicing Planning and Management
+Goal: Efficient Municipal Servicing Planning and Management 5.5